Skip to content

 # ...

-Here are the top-level settings for each rule:
+Here are the top-level settings for each rule, listed in order of how they are presented in this documentation:

 • displayName: A human-readable name for the entity type (e.g., “Journal Article”).
 This is shown in the UI.